ARCANEDEV/Sanitizer/README.md

 Check the `examples` or `tests` folder to learn some tricks.

+## Contributing

+If you have any suggestions or improvements feel free to create an issue or create a Pull Request.

 ## TODO

   - [ ] Documentation
   - [ ] More Examples
-  - [x] More tests and code coverage (~99%)
+  - [x] More tests and code coverage
-  - [x] Laravel support
+  - [x] Laravel support (v4.2)
+  - [ ] Laravel support (v5.0)
   - [ ] Registering sanitizers in IoC Container (only Laravel)
   - [ ] Refactoring

-## Contributing
-If you have any suggestions or improvements feel free to create an issue or create a Pull Request.

 ## License

 The Sanitizer Helper is open-sourced software licensed under the [MIT license](https://github.com/ARCANEDEV/Sanitizer/blob/master/LICENSE)